The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 164 cities.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 64.2% to 0.3%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 68.7% to 0.6%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Haverstraw took the distinction of being the most Hispanic, while Olean was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Haverstraw took the distinction of being the most Hispanic or Latino, while Hamburg was the least Hispanic or Latino city.

 Sleepy Hollow is a village in the town of Mount Pleasant, in Westchester County, New York.
 The village is located on the east bank of the Hudson River, about 30 miles north of New York City, and is served by the Philipse Manor stop on the Metro-North Hudson Line.
 To the south of Sleepy Hollow is the village of Tarrytown, and to the north and east are unincorporated parts of Mount Pleasant.
 The population of the village at the 2010 census was 9,870.